 As we begin this discussion, it’s important that you realize a couple things about Big Bear hotels.
-First, they are mostly independently owned and operated, thereby creating a unique and charming array of lodging options for you.
-Sure, a few of the popular chain hotels have a presence in Big Bear — Best Western, Motel 6 and Quality Inn, for example — but many other places are family-owned lodges, inns and clusters of cabins.
+First, with a few exceptions, they are independently owned and operated, thereby creating a charming array of lodging options for you.
+While some popular chain hotels have a presence in Big Bear — in fact, Holiday Inn now runs what used to be called Northwoods Resort — the majority are still family-owned lodges, inns and clusters of cabins.

-Some of the area’s “inns” and “lodges” are simply a large building with multiple rooms, each with a bath and some with a sitting room, and they’d probably more properly be classified as Big Bear hotels.
-Knickerbocker Mansion (named after the first dam keeper) is one such example.
-Another, Snow Lake lodge, has 20 one-bedroom suites (tucked in the trees; no lake views) that are especially convenient for skiing vacations.
-Northwoods Resort — by far one of the largest Big Bear venues — has 147 rooms and offers “conference center” amenities.
+Another, Snow Lake Lodge, has 20 one-bedroom suites (tucked in the trees; no lake views) and is especially convenient for skiing vacations.
 Fireside Lodge has single rooms and suites for families and groups at an in-village location near marinas, shops and the movie theater.
 Marina Resort is a similar offering, but it’s located right on the lake.

 Big Bear Hotels with a Fireplace

-While many Big Bear cabins offer a fireplace – both for heat and ambiance purposes – you can also find this amenity in some Big Bear hotels.
-Even one of the Big Bear chain hotels – specifically the Best Western Plus Hotel Big Bear Chateau – offers this charming and coveted detail to their visitors.
+While many Big Bear cabins offer a fireplace — both for heat and ambiance purposes — you can also find this amenity in some Big Bear hotels.
+Even one of the Big Bear chain hotels, the Best Western Plus Hotel Big Bear Chateau, offers this charming and coveted detail.
 Some of the other hotels in Big Bear you may want to consider if you think your Big Bear getaway will be enhanced by having a fireplace in the room are:

 - Robinhood Resort

 - Honey Bear Lodge and Cabins